vaidyakhil/Good-Reads/miscellaneous/Miscellaneous.md

 Reason #1 alone is a good argument for using UUIDs in almost any database system.
 As a business that aspires to operate at scale, reason #2 is also very relevant to our bookshop, because distributed databases offer the best scalability and resilience

+### Cross-Platform Development

+* Cross-platform frameworks typically work by creating an abstraction layer over the underlying native Android and iOS **UI libraries**, attempting to smooth out the inconsistencies of each platform representation.

+* App code is often written in an interpreted language like JavaScript, which must in turn interact with the Java-based Android or Objective-C-based iOS system libraries to display UI.

+* All this adds overhead that can be significant, particularly where there is a lot of interaction between the UI and the app logic

+* By contrast, Flutter minimizes those abstractions, **bypassing the system UI widget libraries** in favor of its own widget set.
+The Dart code that paints Flutter’s visuals is compiled into native code, which uses Skia for rendering